NetApp/harvest/cmd/exporters/prometheus/README.md

 ## Design

-The Exporter has two concurrent components that makes it possible to simulatenously serve push requests by collectors and pull requests by Prometheus scrapers.
+The Exporter has two concurrent components that makes it possible to simultaneously serve push requests by collectors and pull requests by Prometheus scrapers.

 <img src="prometheus.png" width="100%" align="center">

 ## Parameters

 All parameters of the exporter are defined in the `Exporters` section of `harvest.yml`.
-We are planning to integrete the exporter with one of Prometheus' service-discovery options to simplify this in the future.
+We are planning to integrate the exporter with one of Prometheus' service-discovery options to simplify this in the future.

 An overview of all parameters: